Krishnaswamy Sundarji: Legacy

 Sundarji was amongst the most far-sighted armoured corps commanders in the Indian Army.
 Despite being commissioned in the infantry, he was a keen student and admirer of tank warfare.
 He pioneered various operational guidelines and challenged his commanders to push the machines and men to the limits.
 In various exercises, he is known to have ordered tanks full speed up sand dunes in the Thar Desert in 70 degree heat.
 Amongst other things, he designed the all black uniform of the Armoured Corps.
 He then went on to create the Mechanised Infantry Regiment.
 With emphasis on speed, technology and mobile weaponry, it is now an integral part of the Indian strike corps.

-Sundarji can also be credited for shaping modern Indian Army thinking.
+Sundarji can also be credited with shaping modern Indian Army thinking.
 In his stint as the commandant of the College of Combat (now Army War College, Mhow), he practically rewrote the war manual with emphasis on speed, decisive action, technology and armour.
 Sundarji was also one of the few to predict the total rout of the Iraqi forces in the Gulf War.
 Writing for India Today, he saw what superior air power and technology could do.

 He also left behind a partially completed autobiography titled Of Some Consequence: A Soldier Remembers, of which he had completed 33 episodes out of a planned 105.